 Installing Symbols (PDB files)

-Install OS symbols by using following command:
+Install OS symbols by using the following command:

 symchk /r c:\windows\system32 /s SRV*c:\symbols\*http://msdl.microsoft.com/download/symbols

-Set system variable
+Set the system variable

-Generating DUMP file
+Generating a DUMP file

 ADPlus -crash -pn iexplore.exe -o C:\dump

 Where iexplore.exe is the process name for which you want to observe the crash, and C:\dump is the location where CDB.exe will create log and dump files.